oktadeveloper/okta-blog-hugo/README.md

 bundle install
 ```

+You'll also need to install Hugo.
+On macOS, you can use Homebrew: `brew install hugo`.
+See [Install Hugo](https://gohugo.io/getting-started/installing) for other operating systems.

 Then you can build the site with `npm start`.
 Visit <http://localhost:1313> in your browser.

 ### Create a new blog post

 To create a new blog post, start by creating a new branch.
+Your branch name should indicate your post's content (e.g., `spring-boot-rest-api-post`) or the issue number (e.g., `issue/42`) from our Kanban board.

 ```
 git checkout -b <branch name>